Gynaecology & Obstetrics

 Steps to get started

-If you are considering a contraceptive implant, you can arrange an appointment at a time that suits you.
-Your results will be explained clearly, and if further care is needed, you will be guided on the best options available.
+If you are considering a contraceptive coil, you can arrange an appointment at a time that suits you.

 If you’re using health insurance